 There are currently no plans to bring in food waste collections.
-If food waste is something you are concerned about you can find out how to avoid food waste.

 No. There won't be more frequent collections but you can flatten boxes and rinse and squash plastic bottles before placing them in your recycling bin to help increase capacity.
 If you have extra recycling put it in non-black bags e.g. a clear bin liner, next to your bin.

 Food and Drinks Cartons (such as Tetra Pak) can no longer be put into your recycling bin or pink sack.
 They should instead be placed in your black rubbish bin or bag and will be used to make electricity at the Energy Recovery Facility in Newhaven.

 This is because cartons (such as Tetra Pak) are comprised of 6 layers of material (including 2 types of plastic) which need to be separated making it costly and inefficient to recycle them.

 They are now treated as a containment which can cause whole recycling loads to be rejected.